Should Millennials Get Saving For A House Or Accept Being “Generation Rent”?

 With many people only being able to afford by investing with a friend, we asked Lee his opinion on this option.
-He said: "If you trust somebody then go in - the property can always be sold or rented out - and it's no riskier than buying with a partner."
+He answered: "If you trust somebody then go in - the property can always be sold or rented out - and it's no riskier than buying with a partner."

-As an individual who had also experienced the Buy To Let scheme, Lee said that this was also a wise move - but might put some people off who don't look at the bigger picture.
-"The thing that hurt me the most was the stamp duty, and the only reason I could swallow it was because I was looking at a 10 year plan on the property - my thought process was that it won't get a good revenue stream at the moment but will have very good growth."
+As an individual who had also experienced the Buy To Let scheme, Lee said that this was also a wise move - but it might put some people off who don't look at the bigger picture.
+He explained: "The thing that hurt me the most was the stamp duty, and the only reason I could swallow it was because I was looking at a 10 year plan on the property - my thought process was that it won't get a good revenue stream at the moment but will have very good growth."

 "If people can get over the initial hurdles they will find a cost saving of buying versus renting."